YumengLiu6044/Right-Click-Project/README.md

 ## Solution

 I used V0 to quickly prototype a website that let's technicians lookup customers, equipments, and labor rates.
+Technicians can quickly make and print an itemized bill.
+This is a frontend-only project due to time constraints.

+## Future work
+- Build a backend to persist data and to support more customers and equipments data
+- Add another page in the frontend to allow viewing and searching past bills